scoumbourdis/grocery-crud-codeigniter-4/README.md

 could work only to a public folder and the uploader was not up to date and it was causing confusion to the developers that just wanted to see it working and unfortunately they couldn't.
 * Removing the ability to use Grocery CRUD as preloaded library.
 For example `$this->grocery_crud->render();`.
 This was causing bugs and unwanted issues as the library most of the cases wasn't initialised correctly.
+* `unset_list` is now removed.
+Unsetting the initial grid causing issues with the redirections and the URLs to not be able to change and this is causing a development and an end-user confusion.
+It is very possible that we will revisit `unset_list` at the future (probably renamed as `unsetDatagrid`)

 ### Changing default configurations/values